 Conflicts of Interest

-The other issue that affects the ability for SMBs to remain impartial and look out for the safety of patients as a priority relates to who is on the SMBs.
+Conflict of interests of board members is another issue that affects the ability of SMBs to remain impartial when deciding whether to discipline doctors.
 The boards are often composed of physicians and other healthcare workers or industry professionals.
 This can create a conflict of interest when those boards are asked to investigate and discipline their peers, or stakeholders who they work with if they are from the healthcare industry.